-- 3.27 At general meetings the Board's key decisions include:
+- 3.24 At general meetings, the Board's key decisions include:

 - appointment of Directors

 - the operation of the service

 - collaboration to develop and use the shared infrastructure

 - explore opportunities for innovation

 - the development of additional services

-- 3.28 A quorum is attained when there are 75% of members present and who together account for at least 50% of the total clearing volume of the system for the previous year and at least one independent Director.67 Where a resolution proposed at a Board meeting relates to the public interest, it won't be passed, nor any decision made unless it's voted for by a majority of the independent Directors present.
-For these purposes, a matter concerns the public interest if deemed so by one of the independent Directors acting reasonably.68
+- 3.25 A quorum is attained when there are 75% of directors present and who together account for at least 50% of the total clearing volume of the system for the previous year and at least one independent Director.
+Where a resolution proposed at a Board meeting relates to the public interest, it won't be passed, nor any decision made unless it's voted for by a majority of the independent Directors present.
+For these purposes, a matter concerns the public interest if deemed so by one of the independent Directors acting reasonably.
+92

-- 3.29 The Board may delegate powers to any Director or to a Committee.
-Committees have to contain at least one Director and may include a mixture of other Directors or non-Directors.
+- 3.26 The Board may delegate powers to any Director or to a Committee.
+93 Committees have to contain at least one Director and may include a mixture of other Directors or non-Directors.
 There is a requirement for an independent Director only in the appointment Committee.
-69 Committees currently include:
+94 Committees currently include: 95

 - Development Committee

 - Audit and Finance Committee

 - Access Steering Committee

 - Risk Committee

+- Settlement Risk Committee

+- Rules & Governance Committee